Frequently Asked Questions

 “No. A parent that chooses not to enroll their child in kindergarten is not in violation of compulsory school attendance laws.
 However, Florida law, [Section 1003.21 (1)(a), Florida Statutes], specifies that all children who have attained the age of six years or who will have attained the age of 6 years by February 1 of any school year are required to attend school regularly during the entire school term.
 If a child enters public school at age 6 without evidence of kindergarten completion of an official transcript, then the district will place the student in the first program of study, and that is kindergarten.
 The child will progress according to the district's student progression plan.”

-Do I need to be registered with the county/state if I enroll in a private school such as AEI?
+Do I need to be registered with the county/state if I enroll in AEI?

 No. When you enroll in AEI or any private school, you do NOT need to register with the Home Education program in your county.
 (Registering with the county as a home education student AND registering with a private school is not statutory.
 If your county requests it, please follow up with them concerning the law.)

 However, if you are currently registered with the state home education program (via your local school board), you MUST send them a notice of termination.
 This is required of any child registered with the state home education program regardless if you choose to enroll the child in a public school, a private school, or transfer your home education program to another county.
 The only thing required by law is the child’s name, address and the parents signature on the letter stating that you are ending your “state home education program“.
 You can tell them where you plan to enroll, or if you are moving out of state, but it is not required by law.

-Do you have to submit something to AEI so that my child can promoted to the next grade?
+Do you have to submit something to AEI so that my child can be promoted to the next grade?

 No. You as the parent decide what grade level to teach and how you will promote.
 Some homeschoolers do not use grade levels or promotions.